 While “going digital” is a trend that most all of our clients are gearing towards and investing in (of course the amount of investment will vary), what we’ve realised is that these efforts need to be accompanied by a shift in “traditional (hiring) mindsets” in order to bring about success.

 Here are the four areas that corporate organisations need to pay attention to when hiring digital talent:

 In the Hong Kong talent market, employers traditionally offer candidates a set increment (normally 10-20%) based on the latter’s current salaries.
 But, based on our experience, this approach may not work with digital talent, given the huge demand and relatively short supply of talent.

 The current candidate-driven market is due largely to the city’s small population size and the relatively small team set-ups in most organisations.
-The digital sector in Hong Kong is also less mature compared with other countries, translating into a smaller talent pool.
+The digital sector in Hong Kong is also less mature compared with other regions, translating into a smaller talent pool.

 As a result, we have seen numerous cases where clients (including well-known brand names) have had to pay at least a 30% increment — more when it comes to senior-level hires — to attract the right talent.
 While the figure may sound a bit exaggerated in terms of absolute percentages, the same “ruler” simply cannot always be applied in digital world and corporate organisations often have to consider offering salaries based on market rates rather than salary history.